-Custom report dashboards are similar in look and feel to other dashboards; however, the data that's displayed depends on which metrics and drilldown dimensions you selected when you created a corresponding custom report.
-See Custom reports dashboard for details.
+A custom report is similar in look and feel to analytics dashboards, however the data that's displayed depends on the metrics and drill-down dimensions you selected when you created the custom report.

-- The Reports table lists the following elements:
+- The Custom Reports table lists the following elements:

 - Report name: Name of the report.